 - Admission categories: Students applying to the Faculty of Arts & Science must choose one admission category on their application, identifying the area of study they want to pursue.

-- College preferences: On your application, you must select a college – a friendly and supportive community of students and scholars within the Faculty of Arts & Science.
+- College preferences: Every Arts & Science student belongs to a college — a friendly and supportive community of students and scholars within the Faculty of Arts & Science.
+You will be asked to indicate your college preferences on your application.
 All seven colleges provide the same core services, and each has its own distinct history, culture and tradition.
 They are all good choices.

 - English language requirements: If English is not your first language and you have studied for fewer than four full years in an English language environment, you may be required to submit proof of English proficiency.

 Review Application Deadlines

 Check our website for application deadlines.
 Applications are viewed on an ongoing basis and some admission categories may fill up quickly.
 We encourage you to apply early.